CovisintRND/docker/README.md

 # Questions?

 Jump on irc.freenode.net and the #jenkins room.
-Ask!
+Ask!!